jeffreyadams/atlasofliegroups-docs/library/usr_def_functions/induction_ref.rst

 -------------------------------------------------
 | ``makeS:mat theta,RootDatum rd->mat`` Defined in line number 55.
 |
-| Given an involution theta and a root datum, return the set S of complex roots    containing the first positive representative of each quadruple    (\pm alpha,\pm theta(alpha)).
+| Given an involution theta and a root datum, return the set S of complex roots    containing the first positive representative of each quadruple    ( :math:`\pm`  alpha, :math:`\pm`  theta(alpha)).
 |

 .. _makes_kgbelt_x->mat1: